 - Most financial services

-For items that were formerly exempt from Ontario provincial sales tax (but not GST) merchants must provide point-of-sale rebates of the 8% provincial part of the HST.
+For items formerly exempt from Ontario provincial sales tax but not GST, merchants must provide point-of-sale rebates of the 8% provincial part of the HST.
 This includes items such as:

 - Children's clothing

-- Children's footwear (up to size 6)
+- Children's footwear, up to size 6

 - Feminine hygiene products

-Air travel originating in Ontario and terminating in the U.S.
+- Air travel originating in Ontario and terminating in the U.S.

 Whether or not to charge HST on goods or services depends on the place of supply.
-Specific rules apply to determine whether a supply is made in or outside of a participating province.
+Specific rules apply to determine whether a supply is made inside or outside a participating province.